MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 For information on how to transcribe a meeting, see [Generate a meeting summary.](create-teams-meeting.md#generate-a-meeting-summary)

-### With which Salesforce Sales Cloud editions do Sales in Microsoft 365 Copilot work?
+### Which Salesforce Sales Cloud editions are supported by Sales in Microsoft 365 Copilot?

 Sales in Microsoft 365 Copilot works with Salesforce Sales Cloud editions Professional and above.